 Edwards has another pending case in which she’s charged with heroin possession, a fifth-degree felony punishable by up to a year in prison.

-In Medina and Summit counties, she was convicted of heroin possession in 2012 and theft from the elderly in 2008.
-In 2000, she was charged but not convicted of heroin possession.
+In Medina and Summit counties, she was convicted of heroin possession in 2000 and 2012, theft from the elderly in 2008 and 2009, and misuse of credit cards in 2009.

 Edwards will enter a plea Monday in county Common Pleas Judge Christopher J. Collier’s courtroom.